-When the College finds it necessary to move an employee to another work site the College will first ask for volunteers.
-If there are no volunteers, the College will move the least senior employee in the affected department and classification first.
+When the College finds it necessary to move an employee to another work site the College will first ask for volunteers from within the department and classification collegewide.
+If there are no volunteers, the College will move the least senior employee in the affected department and classification at that work site where the excess has been determined.
 Employee(s) shall be given a ten (10) working day notice of a change in work site.